AlleyCH/AlleyCH.github.io/_posts/edit.md

    //...
    ```

-This code snipet is part of the ccodefunction file and what it's doing is overriding the 'write' function that is originally from ccodenode.
-It's actually writing out the the C code.
+This code snippet is part of the ccodefunction file, and what it's doing is overriding the 'write' function that is originally from ccodenode.
+It's actually writing out the C code.

 # [codegen][codegen] Directory
-* The files in this directory are higher-level components responsible for taking the compiler’s internal representation such as usually the AST and transforming it into the C code model ccode objects.
+* The files in this directory are higher-level components responsible for taking the compiler’s internal representation, such as the AST and transforming it into the C code model ccode objects.
-Going back to the example of the ccodefunction, codegen will take a function node from the abstract syntax tree (AST), and will create a new ccodefunction object.
+* Going back to the example of the ccodefunction, codegen will take a function node from the abstract syntax tree (AST), and will create a new ccodefunction object.
 It then fills this object with information like the return type, function name, parameters, and body which are all derived from the AST.
-The the CCodeFunction.write() will generate the C code.
+Then the CCodeFunction.write() will generate the C code.

   ``` vala
   //...